Did you Know? List of Interesting Facts about Indians Tennessee

 - Fact 5 - Features of the area: Rugged country in the east, Great Smokey Mountains, low ridges in the Applachian Valley; the flat Cumberland Plateau; Eastern Gulf coastal plain to the west; Mississippi alluvial plain, a narrow strip of swamp and flood plain in the west

-- Fact 6 - The Native Americans of Tennessee included the Catawba, Cherokee, Chiaha, Chickasaw, Mosopelia, Muskogee Creek, Natchez, Shawnee, Tali, Tuskegee and the Yuchi tribes
+- Fact 6 - The Indians of Tennessee included the Catawba, Cherokee, Chiaha, Chickasaw, Mosopelia, Muskogee Creek, Natchez, Shawnee, Tali, Tuskegee and the Yuchi tribes

 - Fact 7 - The Catawba (aka Issa, Esaw or Iswa) who lived near the present city of Rock Hill and were associated with the Sioux tribes.
 They fought with the colonists against the British during the American Revolutionary War.